nomeforme/connectome-ts/examples/README.md

 When creating new examples, follow these guidelines:

 1. **Make them executable:** Add `#!/usr/bin/env tsx` shebang for standalone examples
-2. **Use current architecture:** Follow RETM patterns with Host when appropriate
+2. **Use current architecture:** Follow component patterns with Host when appropriate
 3. **Document clearly:** Add inline comments explaining key concepts
 4. **Add to this README:** Document what the example demonstrates
 5. **Consider npm scripts:** Add to `package.json` for easy running